AByteBehind/Microsoft_Classic/Microsoft_OpenEIS/Documentation/README.md

 Microsoft Registration Card (0393 Part No. 51296)

-Open EIS Applications and Tools Folder (1192 Part No. 021-051-060)
+Open EIS Applications and Tools Folder (1192 Part No. 021-051-060) - ApplicationsAndTools-r.pdf

-Microsoft Products and Services (1192 Part No. 35345) Contains the following full-color brochures
+Microsoft Products and Services (1192 Part No. 35345) - MicrosoftProductsAndServices-r.pdf
+Contains the following full-color brochures
 - Excel for Windows v4.0
 - Word for Windows v2.0